blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``ac_halving`` and ``ac_decay``have no effect if ``ac_reward`` is not set.

 If ``ac_perc`` is set, ``ac_reward`` must be set also.
-This chain does not work at all because ``ac_reward`` is not set.
+This chain is not functional, because ``ac_reward`` is not set.

-Number of parameters: 6
-***********************

 ac_reward ac_halving ac_decay ac_end ac_perc ac_pubkey ac_staked
 =================================================================

 ``./komodod -ac_name=6REWHALVDECENDPERCSTAKE -ac_supply=100000000 -ac_reward=100000000000 -ac_halving=100000 -ac_decay=75000000 -ac_end=1000000 -ac_perc=500000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=1``

-100000000 coin premine

-1000 coin block reward

-Block reward decreases by 25% every 100000 blocks

-Block reward ends at block 1000000

-Chain adjusts difficulty so 1% of blocks are proof of stake, 99% proof of work.
+A 100000000-coin pre-mine, a 1000-coin block reward, the block reward decreases by 25% every 100000 blocks, the block reward ends at block 1000000, and the chain adjusts difficulty so 1% of blocks are mined via PoS, 99% via PoW.

-The pubkey address receives an additional 0.5% of the block reward for each mined block.
-For example, before the first halving, the pubkey address will receive 5 coins(0.5% of 1000 coin block reward) for every mined block.
-After the first halving, the pubkey address will receive 3.75 coins for every mined block.(0.5% of 750 block reward)
-Pubkey address receives an additional 0.5% for every transaction made on the chain.
-For example, if a transaction sends 100 coins, an additional 0.5 coin are created and sent to the pubkey address.
-This includes the additional verification transaction in POS blocks, meaning the pubkey address receives more coins for every POS block.
+The pubkey address receives an additional 0.5% above the block reward for each mined block.
+For example, before the first halving, the pubkey address will receive 5 coins (0.5% of 1000 coin block reward) for every mined block.
+After the first halving, the pubkey address will receive 3.75 coins for every mined block (0.5% of 750-block reward).
+The pubkey address receives an additional 0.5% for every transaction made on the chain.
+For example, if a transaction sends 100 coins, an additional 0.5 coins are created and sent to the pubkey address.
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.